 You can have up to six Monsties in your party.
 To acquire more, you must swipe eggs from a monster's nest, and use your Kinship Stone to have the monster hatch, then imprint onto you.
 Though this is morally questionable when you start to think about it.

-One feature I really hope they keep for Monster Hunter Stories 2 is the Gene-splicing system.
+It has now been confirmed that my favorite feature from the first game, the Rite of Channelling, will be returning for Monster Hunter Stories 2: Wings of Ruin.
 Using the Kinship Stone, you can take traits from other Monsties and insert them into your favorite Monsties to upgrade them.
 This was a very cool system.
 It allowed Monsties to be customized into specialized roles.
-Pure attackers, tanks, status effect dealers, supporters, all sorts of possibilities.
+Pure attackers, tanks, status effect dealers, supporters — all sorts of possibilities.

 The best part was that this system allowed ANY Monstie to be viable throughout the main campaign, even ones you encountered at the beginning of the game.
-Except the postgame superbosses, you will need carefully optimized Monstie parties for those.
+Except for the postgame superbosses — you will need carefully optimized Monstie parties for those.